AlgoHive-Coding-Puzzles/BeeLine/README.md

 ## Beeline - CLI for AlgoHive puzzles files management

 Beeline is a command line interface for managing AlgoHive puzzles files.
-It allows you to create, test and manage puzzles files (`.algohive`) for the Algohive platform.
+It allows you to create, test and manage puzzles files (`.alghive`) for the Algohive platform.

 > Beeline is the quickest and more direct way to create puzzles for AlgoHive.